Holy Himalaya Eco Trek

 7 Hours (Trek+Drive)

 Getting up early on our last day of trekking, we reach Poon Hill (3,210 m) for that unsurpassable view of the sunrise.
 The first rays of the sun strike upon these towering peaks, and we are treated to breathtaking views of the Machhapuchhre, Annapurna, and Dhaulagiri massifs.
-Poon Hill is something for any photographer's dream, with panoramic vistas offering ample possibilities to shoot the beauty of the Himalayas.
-We will take our time, drinking in the breathtaking scenery, before we make our way back down to the lodge in Ghorepani for a hearty breakfast.
+Poon Hill will surely be a dream of every photographer, as one gets panoramic views that leave them ample opportunities to click the beauty of the Himalayas.
+And we will linger long before it's time to take on all the breathtaking scenery, then back down to Ghorepani for breakfast at the lodge.
 After breakfast, we start our trek on this very scenic trail through the rich forests and villages onto Birethanti.
 Once reaching Birethanti, we drive two hours back to Pokhara.
 This is truly the end of this amazing adventure that awaits us.
 This is the end of this epic journey through the magnificent Annapurna region, creating lifelong memories of this unforgettable landscape, culture, and determination.

 16